th2-net/th2-docs/content/versions/1-5-4/cookbook/chain-verification.md

 During verification **check1** checks if the system's message is accurate.

-A system message is also called an execution report and contains details about the order or the trade.
+A system message is also called an execution report and contains details about the trade (order execution).

 The system can return more than one message in response to an order.